avarga/tkpath/doc/README.txt

             the items bounding box.
 If -units is 'userspace' then they are defined in absolute coordinates but in the space of the items coordinate system.
 It defaults to {0 0 1 0}.
+        -matrix {{a b} {c d} {tx ty}}
+            sets a specific transformation for the gradient pattern only.
+	    NB: not sure about the order transforms, see -units.
         -units bbox|userspace sets the units of the transition coordinates.
             See above.
 Defaults to bbox.
 Not implemented in the Tk and GDI backends.